roylejw/AGRF-Pacbio-scripts/README.md

 1. Turn on and log into AMI as per the SOP.

-2. Clone the repo - this can be anywhere in the instance.
+2. Clone the repo into the home directory (/home/ubuntu/ or /home/ec2-user/).
+If you do this immediately after logging into the instance, you'll already be here.

    ```sh
    git clone https://github.com/roylejw/PacBio-related-scripts.git
    ```